 Yandex Cloud

-You can set CDN resource parameters from a configuration of another CDN resource.
+You can use CDN resource settings from a configuration of another CDN resource.
 To do this, in the Copy a configuration field, select an existing CDN resource.
 Keep in mind the following:

-• You can migrate the Domain name parameter from the CDN resource of one CDN provider to another.
+• You can migrate the Domain name setting from a CDN resource of one CDN provider to another.
 The name must be unique across the resources of a single provider.

-• Copying parameters between resources of different providers creates a copy of the origin group in the provider of the new resource.
+• Сopying settings between resources of different providers creates a copy of the origin group in the provider of the new resource.

-• If the original resource has an uploaded TLS certificate, it will be reused in the new resource.
+• If you uploaded a TLS certificate for the original resource, the system will re-use it in the new resource.
 You do not need to upload it again.

 Management console